 - Although Religious Education is taught discretely on a weekly basis, cross curricular links are used where appropriate.

-Religious Education is taught following the ‘Agreed Syllabus for Religious Education 2013’.
-All activities are based around the two attainment targets, AT1 – ‘Encountering Religion (learning about religion)’, and AT2 – ‘Responding to Religion (learning from religion)’ with aspects of the non-statutory QCA scheme being incorporated where applicable.
+Religious Education is taught following the ‘Agreed Syllabus for Religious Education 2019’.
+All activities are based around the two attainment targets, AT1 – ‘Encountering Religion (learning about religion)’, and AT2 – ‘Responding to Religion (learning from religion)’.

-At Foundation Stage, Religious Education focuses on Christianity, and at KS1 the programme follows Christianity and Judaism.
+At Foundation Stage, Religious Education focuses on Christianity, and at KS1 the programme follows Christianity ,Judaism and Islam.

-At KS2 the programme builds on the units on Christianity and Judaism and introduces children to Islam, Sikhism and Hinduism.
+At KS2 the programme builds on the units on Christianity, Judaism and Islam and introduces children to Sikhism, Hinduism and other World faiths. .

 Opportunities to encounter religion will be given through reading, listening to stories, discussion, looking at pictures, visiting churches, visitors , handling artefacts, and drama.
 Responding to religion will be encouraged by sharing thoughts and experiences, by role-play and Art.